Food For Thought...

 Do you understand how to focus your attention?

-The good news is that your visual and attentional focus are independent brain functions.
+The significant news is that your visual and attentional focus are independent brain functions.
 Your eyes and attention are not physically bound together within the brain.
 If you read a book and find yourself day dreaming whilst staring at the page, you'll have experienced this separation.
 Your eyes go quiet and your mind wanders.
 What you may perceive at the time as your inability to focus on the text in front of you actually leverages EXACTLY the same mental skill you should use when trying to hit golf balls at a target.
-The difference being that you must direct your day dream to play a golf shot, not leave it to chance, then you will be focusing your attention.
+The difference being that you must DIRECT your day dream to play a golf shot, not leave it to chance, then you will be focusing your attention.

-This skill is NOT a function of your eyes but your BRAIN.
+This elusive skill is NOT a function of your eyes but your BRAIN.

 Golf is a challenging game.
 We have to look away from our target in order to execute a physical action.
 An Archer, Rifle Shooter, Basketball free-thrower do not.
 They can focus eyes and attention on the target.
 What better?
 Like tigers stalking their prey.

 Serving a tennis ball, rugby goal kickers and golfers have to look at the ball but maintain their attention on where to send it.
 Without systematic training in this skill, for this moment of action, golfers unwittingly switch their focus of attention to the ball, club, body, swing, outcome or potential hazards.
 The target is nowhere to be seen.
-There is little point attempting to visualize your shot before you step in and play it if you think about something else, like your swing, whilst executing it.
+There is little to be gained from attempting to visualize your shot before you play it if you then think about many other things, like your swing, whilst executing it.

 Why have you never been coached in this essential skill?